almafa64/radio/README.md

 # Remote Controlled Radio Station (RCRS)

-Made for our amateur radio club to control the equipments remotely and see if everything works as it supposed to.
+Made for our amateur radio club station to control and monitor the equipment remotely and see if everything works as intended.

 ## Configuration
-Every configuration can be found in libs/myconst/myconst.go
+All configuration options can be found in libs/myconst/myconst.go

 ## Running
 Just run `go run .` in the folder where you found `README.md`.<br>
-The first time it generates the `pins.txt` with the help of `myconst.MAX_NUMBER_OF_PINS` then quits to let you configure the file.<br>
+The first time it generates `pins.txt` based on `myconst.MAX_NUMBER_OF_PINS` then quits to let you configure the file.<br>
 After that you can restart it and it'll start on port `8080` (if you haven't changed it)

-If you want port support you'll need root privileges, so run it with sudo.
+If you want parallel port support you'll need to run with root privileges.

 You can connect a camera anytime you want (before or even after starting the server), but don't disconnect it because the server will crash (can't do anything about it sadly).

-There is a nginx config which is needed if you want to use the page outside of localhost.
+There is an nginx config which is needed if you want to use the page outside of localhost.
 Listens on port `80`, proxies to `8080`<br>
 It uses these paths:
 - `/`: Main page (and only usable page)
 - `/radio_ws`: websocket connection

-## Techinal informations
+## Technical information

 ### Abbreviations
 #### Websocket communication: